dteare/opbookmarks/README.md

 If you'd like to automatically trigger `opbookmarks` after a change you can use `--watch-path` to monitor the 1Password 8 data folder.
 This uses the FSEvents API provided by Apple which is efficient enough to leave running in the background indefinitely.

 Use `nohup` and append `&` to the above command to allow it to run even after the Terminal window is closed.
-For example to watch a single account indefinitely, even after the Terminal window is closed:
+For example, to watch a single account indefinitely, even after the Terminal window is closed:

 `nohup opbookmarks BXRGOJ2Z5JB4RMA7FUYUURELUE &`